onshape-public/go-client/onshape/docs/OpenApiApi.md

 func main() {
     forceReload := true // bool | Force reload the OpenApi definition.
 Only works when asking for the latest version. (optional) version := "version_example" // string | Specify a version of Onshape from which the OpenAPI is generated.
-If '*' is specified in any of the version fields, that indicates any version if acceptable. (optional) versionAlias := "versionAlias_example" // string | Version aliases based on the currently released version. (optional) noFilter := true // bool | Do not filter the specification at all. (optional) (default to false) includedTags := []string{"Inner_example"} // []string | Return only operations with tags included in includedTags. (optional) excludedTags := []string{"Inner_example"} // []string | If an operation contains an excluded tag, it is not returned from this endpoint. (optional) includeDeprecated := true // bool | Include deprecated endpoints. (optional) (default to false) onlyDeprecated := true // bool | Only include deprecated endpoints. (optional) (default to false) documentationStatuses := []string{"DocumentationStatuses_example"} // []string | Only return endpoints that have the specified documentation status.
-Default is to return all the endpoints the user should have access to. (optional) restUserRole := "restUserRole_example" // string | The REST user role for which this spec is requested. (optional) operationIds := []string{"Inner_example"} // []string | Only return operations with specified ids. (optional) excludedOperationIds := []string{"Inner_example"} // []string | Do not return operations with specified ids. (optional)
+If '*' is specified in any of the version fields, that indicates any version if acceptable. (optional) versionAlias := openapiclient.VersionAlias("LAST_MINOR") // VersionAlias | Version aliases based on the currently released version. (optional) noFilter := true // bool | Do not filter the specification at all. (optional) (default to false) includedTags := []string{"Inner_example"} // []string | Return only operations with tags included in includedTags. (optional) excludedTags := []string{"Inner_example"} // []string | If an operation contains an excluded tag, it is not returned from this endpoint. (optional) includeDeprecated := true // bool | Include deprecated endpoints. (optional) (default to false) onlyDeprecated := true // bool | Only include deprecated endpoints. (optional) (default to false) documentationStatuses := []openapiclient.Status{openapiclient.Status("DEVELOPMENT")} // []Status | Only return endpoints that have the specified documentation status.
+Default is to return all the endpoints the user should have access to. (optional) restUserRole := openapiclient.BTRestUserRole("PUBLIC") // BTRestUserRole | The REST user role for which this spec is requested. (optional) operationIds := []string{"Inner_example"} // []string | Only return operations with specified ids. (optional) excludedOperationIds := []string{"Inner_example"} // []string | Do not return operations with specified ids. (optional)